gregoirejh/final_project/README.md

 > Deletes the target metric

+## Front specs

+### Populate DataBase & default account

+> Execute the populate script located in /bin/populateDB
+> Then, you can use a defaut account with the following parameters :
+  > username : admin
+  > password: admin

+### Pages

+Across this project, you can access to different pages:
+  - / : allows the user to access to his metrics displayed with a chart after selecting his collections
+  - /Login : allows the user to login in order to access to his metrics
+  - /signin : allows the user to create an account
+  - /logout : allows the user to log out
+  - /logging : allows the user to visit logs
+  - /addMetrics :  allows the user to add Metrics

 ## 🛠 Testing

 Only critical parts of the code have been tested (users-related and metrics-related actions).
 We have been using [ShouldJS](https://shouldjs.github.io/) for expectations and [SinonJS](http://sinonjs.org/) for mocking.